Gloucester-Hartpury win Premier 15s for first time

 "But they just showed what they can do and what they can control."

 Exeter head coach Susie Appleby: "Today hurts because we are better than that.
 I'm absolutely gutted at our performance, even more so than last year.

-We won't solve it today and we haven't become a bad team overnight but this is a real moment to learn form and move forward.
+"We won't solve it today and we haven't become a bad team overnight but this is a real moment to learn form and move forward.

 "We are disappointed now but tomorrow we will be excited about what has happened today from a bigger perspective and everyone will go again."